-1.2.1 Tools

-- Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills. - A dial indicator or other suitable measuring tool for checking ring & pinion backlash. - An adjuster-nut wrench.
-(See your vehicle service manual.) - A razor knife suitable for cutting nylon tubing. - A torque wrench.
-(See your vehicle service manual for the required torque range.) - A lubricant drain reservoir. - A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation. - An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller. - A slide hammer. - A bearing press or arbor press.
+1.2.1 Tools Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
+An adjuster-nut wrench.
+(See your vehicle service manual.)
+A razor knife suitable for cutting nylon tubing.
+A torque wrench.
+(See your vehicle service manual for the required torque range.)
+A lubricant drain reservoir.
+A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation.
+An automotive bearing puller (2 jawed is recommended) or a differential carrier bearing puller.
+A slide hammer. ☐ A bearing press or arbor press.
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon past) ☐ Thread locking compound (e.g., LOCTITE #272) A gasket sealant or replacement gasket for your third member.
+A sufficient volume of differential oil to completely refill your housing.
+(See the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.

-1.2.2 Supplies

-- Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon past) - Thread locking compound (e.g., LOCTITE #272) - A gasket sealant or replacement gasket for your third member. - A sufficient volume of differential oil to completely refill your housing.
-(See the ARB Air Locker Operating and Service Manual for recommended lubricants) - A soap and water mixture to test for air leaks.

-2.1 Vehicle Support

-Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.

-Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.

-2.2 Differential Fluid Drain

-- Clean around the differential drain plug to prevent dirt from entering the differential. - Position a fluid drain reservoir under the differential and loosen the differential drain plug. - Completely drain all differential fluid. - HINT : This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.

-2.3 Removal of the Axles and Differential

-Remove the axles according to your vehicle's service manual.

-Disconnect the drive shaft from the flange of the differential.
+2.2 Differential Fluid Drain Clean around the differential drain plug to prevent dirt from entering the differential.
+Position a fluid drain reservoir under the differential and loosen the differential drain plug.
+Completely drain all differential fluid.
+Once drained, remove the differential cover plate.
+HINT: This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.
+2.3 Removal of the Axles and Differential Remove the wheels, and brakes according to your vehicle manufacturer's service manual.
+Remove both axle shafts according to your vehicle manufacturer's service manual.
+NOTE: The axle oil seals are delicate and can be easily damaged.
+Support the weight of the axle shaft when drawing them out of their sockets in the housing.

-Remove the third member from the differential housing.
-Refer to your vehicle's service manual.